terris91/terris91/README.md

 👉 Managing Tech Communities & Organizing Events.

-👉 Writing Some Useful Python and .NET Frameworks Tools For Myself & Communities
+👉 Writing Some Useful Python & .NET Frameworks Tools For Myself & Communities

-👉 Building & Contributing to Open Source Projects
+👉 Building & Contributing To Open Source Projects

 👉 Currently Learning IoT But It Is So Hard ( I Quite Hate It :) )